ModellingWebLab/WLDocs/infrastructure.md

 ## Getting started

-To get started practically, jump down to the deployment section **TODO: ADD LINK**
+To get started practically, jump down to the [deployment section](#deployment-with-vagrant-and-ansible).

 ## Overview